 Ladies, come in something that you can move easily in.
 Nothing too constricting like tight pencil skirts/tight body dresses.
 Leggings/shorts are fine, but feel free to dress up!
-A flowy skirt/dress would be welcome and most dancers generally wear spandex under skirts/dresses.
+A flowy skirt/dress would be great – most dancers generally wear spandex under skirts/dresses.
 For shoes, most people come in flats.
 Nothing that doesn’t stick with the bottom of the foot such as flip flops, but sandals are usually fine.
-You will see some team members in ballroom dance heels, but flats generally are the best for your first time (and regular heels don’t have a dance sole).
+You will see some team members in ballroom dance heels, but flats generally are the best for your first time (and regular heels don’t have a special dance sole).

 No, there are plenty of people for you to dance with!
 If you do want to bring a special partner, that’s cool too.
 You can rotate with the other people, or keep your special someone to yourself.
 Either way is fine.

 Furthermore, should you want to find a committed partner, we will do everything we can to make that happen!
 We host partner-search events (kind of like speed dating but with dance partners), advise you on what to look for in a partner, and provide partner search sheets to help track all the wonderful new (and old!) team members searching for just the right dance partner.

 Only if you have previous competitive ballroom experience.
 If you don’t, just come to the newcomer classes, learn, and have fun :).